Costa Rica 10 days itinerary

 Visit La Fortuna Waterfall

-Being one of the best waterfalls in Costa Rica, you won’t want to miss visiting the dramatic, rainforest-surrounded La Catarata de La Fortuna during your stay in the area.
+As one of the best waterfalls in Costa Rica to visit on a Costa Rica rainforest tour, the dramatic, rainforest-surrounded La Catarata de La Fortuna is an experience you won’t want to miss during your stay in the area.

 From the ticket booth, follow the path that leads down to the base of the falls, where you’ll see a series of beautiful pools.